 Hemangioma: A type of birthmark characterized by a collection of small blood vessels.
 They are commonly referred to as strawberry marks and often decrease in size or disappear after a few months or years.

 Hypodermis: The fatty layer of skin, home of sweat glands, fat, and collagen cells.
 The hypodermis is responsible for conserving your body's heat and protecting your vital inner organs.

 Hyperpigmentation: A skin condition in which there is excessive pigmentation, often seen as dark spots on the skin such as café-au-lait spots

 Hypertrophic scar: A raised and red scar, similar to a keloid scar, but different in that it stays within the boundaries of the injury site

 Hypopigmentation: A skin condition in which there is a lack of pigmentation

-Keloid scar: A type of scar that continues to grow beyond what is needed at the site of an injury.
+Keloid scar: A type of scar that continues to grow beyond the site of an injury.
 This type of scar is caused by too much collagen forming while the skin is being repaired.
 The tendency to develop keloid scars is genetic.

-Keratin: The fibrous structural protein in your skin, hair, and nails
+Keratin: The structural protein in your skin, hair, and nails

-L-ascorbic acid: L-ascorbic acid is the only form of Vitamin C that the body or skin can use as far as topical treatments are concerned.
+L-ascorbic acid: L-ascorbic acid is the form of vitamin C that can be applied as a topical treatment for the skin.
 Vitamin C is the only antioxidant that has been proven to stimulate the synthesis of collagen.